MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 ## Trim Existing Versions from Sites or Libraries

 As a SharePoint Site Administrator, you can schedule a job to trim existing versions on your sites.
-This reduces the version storage footprint of your site or aligns existing version storage with updated version history limits by scheduling a job to trim existing versions.
+This action reduces the version storage footprint of your site or aligns existing version storage with updated version history limits by scheduling a job to trim existing versions.
 There are several things you need to consider before you decide to trim existing version history on a site or library.
 Version availability is critical for recovery scenarios like undoing unwanted changes.
 Versions deleted using scheduled jobs are permanently deleted.
 This deletion bypasses the normal recycle bin and deleted versions can't be recovered.

 SharePoint supports two ways to trim existing versions on a site or library.
 Use the following information to help you choose which trim method is best for your use case.